zhangleieuler/dataStruct/README.md

 # dataStruct
-declare and define dataStruct such as list BiTree et.c
+declare and define dataStruct such as list BiTree etc .